-Commenting on the importance of the campaign, Lizzie Graham, director and board member at the European Parkinson’s Disease Association – which is a member of the EFNA – said: “As European citizens we have a right to be heard and an actual opportunity to help shape the direction of EU funded research.
+Commenting on the importance of the campaign, Lizzie Graham, director and board member at the Parkinson’s Europe – which is a member of the EFNA – said: “As European citizens we have a right to be heard and an actual opportunity to help shape the direction of EU funded research.
 With an ageing European population and rising prevalence of neurological conditions such as Parkinson’s, a continued commitment to neuroscience research from the European Union is crucial.

 “We hope that the European Parkinson’s community can help make our views heard, loud and clear, to the European Commission and EU research ministers by sending them letters expressing our concerns.”

 For more information on Parkinson’s advocacy please visit Parkinson’s Europe website.

 “The beginning of a wonderful collaboration between countries, organisations and people”

 Meet Andy Butler, the man behind Parkinson’s People Facebook group

 Share this story